-Capsaicin is approved for use for the symptomatic relief of pain associated with osteoarthritis (pain experienced in and around the joints when they are being used).
+Capsaicin is approved for use for the symptomatic relief of pain associated with osteoarthritis.

-However, it has been used to treat many other types of neuralgic pain including:
+It has been used to treat neuralgic pain including:

-Do not use capsaicin cream on broken or infected skin.
+Capsaicin cream should not be applied to broken or infected skin.
 Seek medical advice first.

 Avoid use near eyes or other sensitive areas of the body.
-If capsaicin gets into your eyes, flush eyes with water.
+If capsaicin gets into the eyes, flush them with water.
 Wash other sensitive areas with warm soapy water.

 Tight bandages should not be applied on top of capsaicin cream.